 There were a few games at the other end of the bar, closer to the front, up a couple of stairs.
 Charlie followed them.

 They sat down.
 Rebecca looked through her purse, fumbled around, found one coin, put it in, kept looking no coins.

-Harry put the other coin in.
+Charlie put the other coin in.

 Okay, you’ve got to shoot my ship and I’ve got to shoot yours.